Price | 2000-80000 USD |

 Cutting the Pellets

-As the long strands of compressed material push out of the holes on the outside of the die, a set of adjustable knives cuts the pellets.
-This ensures they are all cut to a uniform, consistent length.
+A set of adjustable knives cuts the pellets as the long strands of compressed material push out of the holes on the outside of the die.
+This makes sure that all of them are cut to the same length.

 The Key Advantages: Why Choose a Ring Die Pellet Mill?